Fredrick387/Threat-Hunt/SupportTool Intrustion Analysis.md

+### Intrusion Narrative Chain

-0 ➝ 1 🚩: An unfamiliar script surfaced in the user’s Downloads directory.
-Was this SupportTool.ps1 executed under the guise of IT diagnostics?
+0 ➝ 1 🚩: An unfamiliar script surfaced in the user’s Downloads directory. **Was this SupportTool.ps1 executed under the guise of IT diagnostics?**
+*(Yes – direct execution of the malicious PowerShell script observed.)*

-1 ➝ 2 🚩: Initial execution often precedes an attempt to weaken defenses.
-Did the operator attempt to tamper with security tools to reduce visibility?
+1 ➝ 2 🚩: Initial execution often precedes an attempt to weaken defenses. **Did the operator attempt to tamper with security tools to reduce visibility?**
+*(Yes – creation of DefenderTamperArtifact.lnk to potentially disable or mislead Microsoft Defender.)*

-2 ➝ 3 🚩: With protections probed, the next step is quick data checks.
-Did they sample clipboard contents to see if sensitive material was immediately available?
+2 ➝ 3 🚩: With protections probed, the next step is quick data checks. **Did they sample clipboard contents to see if sensitive material was immediately available?**
+*(Yes – PowerShell command executed to capture clipboard data.)*

 3 ➝ 4 🚩: Attackers rarely stop with clipboard data.
 Did they expand into broader environmental reconnaissance to understand the host and user context?
+*(Yes – qwinsta.exe used to query active sessions and user context.)*

-4 ➝ 5 🚩: Recon of the system itself is followed by scoping available storage.
-Did the attacker enumerate drives and shares to see where data might live?
+4 ➝ 5 🚩: Recon of the system itself is followed by scoping available storage. **Did the attacker enumerate drives and shares to see where data might live?**
+*(Yes – WMIC command executed to list logical disks, sizes, and free space.)*

-5 ➝ 6 🚩: After scoping storage, connectivity is key.
-Did they query network posture or DNS resolution to validate outbound capability?
+5 ➝ 6 🚩: After scoping storage, connectivity is key. **Did they query network posture or DNS resolution to validate outbound capability?**
+*(Yes – outbound network connectivity check performed via RuntimeBroker.)*

 6 ➝ 7 🚩: Once network posture is confirmed, live session data becomes valuable.
 Did they check active users or sessions that could be hijacked or monitored?
+*(Partially covered in earlier recon; combined with subsequent checks.)*

-7 ➝ 8 🚩: Session checks alone aren’t enough — attackers want a full picture of the runtime.
-Did they enumerate processes to understand active applications and defenses?
+7 ➝ 8 🚩: Session checks alone aren’t enough — attackers want a full picture of the runtime. **Did they enumerate processes to understand active applications and defenses?**
+*(Yes – tasklist /v executed to inventory running processes.)*

-8 ➝ 9 🚩: Process context often leads to privilege mapping.
-Did the operator query group memberships and privileges to understand access boundaries?
+8 ➝ 9 🚩: Process context often leads to privilege mapping. **Did the operator query group memberships and privileges to understand access boundaries?**
+*(Yes – whoami /groups executed to enumerate user privileges and group memberships.)*

-9 ➝ 10 🚩: With host and identity context in hand, attackers often validate egress and capture evidence.
-Was there an outbound connectivity check coupled with a screenshot of the user’s desktop?
+9 ➝ 10 🚩: With host and identity context in hand, attackers often validate egress and capture evidence. **Was there an outbound connectivity check coupled with a screenshot of the user’s desktop?**
+*(Yes – connectivity validated to www.msftconnecttest.com; no explicit screenshot found, but recon artifacts collected.)*

-10 ➝ 11 🚩: After recon and evidence collection, staging comes next.
-Did the operator bundle key artifacts into a compressed archive for easy movement?
+10 ➝ 11 🚩: After recon and evidence collection, staging comes next. **Did the operator bundle key artifacts into a compressed archive for easy movement?**
+*(Yes – ReconArtifacts.zip created containing collected reconnaissance data.)*

-11 ➝ 12 🚩: Staging rarely stops locally — exfiltration is tested soon after.
-Were outbound HTTP requests attempted to simulate upload of the bundle?
+11 ➝ 12 🚩: Staging rarely stops locally — exfiltration is tested soon after. **Were outbound HTTP requests attempted to simulate upload of the bundle?**
+*(Yes – PowerShell initiated outbound connection to external IP 100.29.147.161 simulating transfer.)*

-12 ➝ 13 🚩: Exfil attempts imply intent to return.
-Did the operator establish persistence through scheduled tasks to ensure continued execution?
+12 ➝ 13 🚩: Exfil attempts imply intent to return. **Did the operator establish persistence through scheduled tasks to ensure continued execution?**
+*(Yes – Scheduled task "SupportToolUpdater" created to re-run the script on logon.)*

 13 ➝ 14 🚩: Attackers rarely trust a single persistence channel.
 Was a registry-based Run key added as a fallback mechanism to re-trigger the script?
+*(No evidence found – no registry Run key or alternative autorun persistence observed.)*

-14 ➝ 15 🚩: Persistence secured, the final step is narrative control.
-Did the attacker drop a text log resembling a helpdesk chat to possibly justify these suspicious activities?
+14 ➝ 15 🚩: Persistence secured, the final step is narrative control. **Did the attacker drop a text log resembling a helpdesk chat to possibly justify these suspicious activities?**
+*(Yes – SupportChat_log.txt and associated .lnk created/edited to mimic legitimate remote support session.)*